davidosomething/dotfiles/README.md

 Notes
 -----

-* .zsh*.local.OS files should be sourced from your local, not symlinked
-* If using MacPorts, NEVER INSTALL MonoDevelop!
-It adds /usr/bin/pkg-config .
-Touching /usr/bin is filthy.
-* Don't forget to setup apache with pow and run the pow install script
+* Don't forget to setup apache manually

+### bin

+The ``` github-flavored-markdown.rb ``` script is for Marked.app

+### bash

+The aliases and functions here should work in ZSH as well, so they're sourced by the ZSH dotfiles.

 ### pow